 Discover Vancouver Maritime Museum

 Vancouver Maritime Museum, as the name suggests, is a maritime museum.
 It is dedicated to Vancouver’s maritime history.
-The museum is located within Vanier Park (False Creek on Vancouver waterfront).
+The museum is located within Vanier Park (False Creek on the Vancouver waterfront).

 Here you will find a massive collection of artifacts and archival materials on maritime history, including permanent collections such as the historic St. Roch Wheelhouse and historic site/space plus an array of temporary exhibitions.